 How to get music for Instagram videos

-This may sound restrictive, but there are a number of simple ways you can access all the tracks you want to take your content to the next level.
+There are a number of simple ways you can access all the tracks you want to take your content to the next level.

-- Copyright free music: Some songs can become completely free of copyright, but it’s so rare it’s nearly impossible to rely on completely copyright free music for your content.
+- Copyright-free music: Some songs can become completely free of copyright, but it’s so rare it’s nearly impossible to rely on completely copyright-free music for your content.

 How to use copyrighted music on Instagram legally